 Journal for Person-Oriented Research considers all manuscripts that make use of person-oriented methods, or are relevant to person-oriented theory and methodology, on the strict condition that they have not been published elsewhere, and are not under consideration for publication or in press elsewhere.
 All such contributions will be subjected to review by referees at the discretion of the Editorial Office.

-Manuscripts should not normally exceed 8000 words.
+Manuscripts should not normally exceed 8000 words (excluding abstract and references).
 There are no article submission or processing charges.

 Submitted papers should conform to the following guidelines:

 The text should be written in good English (American or British usage is accepted, but not a mixture of these).

 All material in the manuscript should conform to the latest edition of the Publication Manual of the American Psychological Association (APA, Washington, DC).
 Manuscripts must meet the requirements of effective scientific communication as to logic, clarity, and conciseness of exposition, being as brief as their contents will permit.

 The manuscript should be in its final form when submitted.
 Hence, it must be so prepared as to conform to the conventions of form and style adopted by this journal.

 Manuscripts must be double-spaced and paginated, and should not exceed 8000 words excluding tables, figures, references, and any additional material.
 Lengthier reviews or meta-analyses of exceptional quality, however, may be considered for publication.

 All manuscripts must contain an Abstract, Keywords, and clearly defined sections (e.g., Introduction, Methods, Results, Discussion, Tables, Figures, and Appendices.